trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

       };
       ```

-1. Adapt Ionic for Vite.
+1. Adapt Ionic for Vite:

-   1. Edit `index.html`, it fixes the Node buffer issue with `nodeSpecific.ts` file and points to the CSS file :
+   1. Edit `index.html` to fix the Node buffer issue with `nodeSpecific.ts` file and point to the CSS file:

       ```html
       <!DOCTYPE html>